Laois Junior Football Championships: History

 The Laois Junior A Football Championship was first held in 1906, with Durrow the victors.

 In the mid-1990s, Rosenallis won the Junior Championship and then went on to win the Intermediate Championship back-to-back.

 Laois full-back Martin Dempsey played in the 2004 final, at centre-forward.

 In 2016, Rosenallis won a dual championship — junior football and intermediate hurling.

 Laois players Tom Kelly (2003 All Star and 2005 International Rules Series Player of the Series) and Noel Garvan (who also won a Leinster Senior Football Championship in 2003) were involved in the 2017 final.

 List of finals

 Laois Junior B Football Championship

-The Laois Junior B Football Championship is an annual Gaelic football competition contested by fourth grade Laois GAA clubs. ? are the title holders (2022) defeating ? in the Final.
+The Laois Junior B Football Championship is an annual Gaelic football competition contested by fourth grade Laois GAA clubs.

 The trophy presented to the winners is the Chris Lalor Cup.

 The COVID-19 pandemic delayed the completion of the 2020 Laois Junior B Football Championship until the second half of 2021.
 The semi-finals were played in October 2020.
 The final was played in August 2021.

 List of finals

 Laois Junior C Football Championship

 The Laois Junior C Football Championship is an annual Gaelic football competition contested by fifth grade Laois GAA clubs.
-Rathdowney are the title holders (2022) defeating Courtwood in the Final.
+St Joseph's are the title holders (2024) defeating Courtwood in the Final.

 An actor participated in the 2020 Junior C Championship.